edde746/nft-gen/README.md

 # NFT Generator

-Generate NFT style image variations from components, fully in browser powered by Svelte, JSZip, file-saver and HTML5 canvas.
+Generate NFT style image variations from components, fully in browser powered by Svelte, client-zip, file-saver and HTML5 canvas.

 ## Using